 A general surgery experience is the richest source of peri-operative and procedural care.
+While the QRGP does not require RG trainees to undertake a general surgical term, it is an ideal clinical experience for meeting category D in year one.

 Anaesthetics, interventional cardiology, radiology, orthopaedics, and obstetrics and gynaecology provide valuable supplementary perioperative experience, but do not provide exposure to the assessment and pre-operative, operative and post-operative management of "common surgical conditions and procedures" articulated in the NFPMT.
-They are not suitable stand-alone perioperative care experiences.
+They are not preferred as stand-alone perioperative care experiences.